From sidewalk repairs to snow plowing, road improvements to traffic monitoring, minimizing congestion to maximizing transit use, the

 Bellevue Transportation Department is at your service.

-Our staff of about 150 (as of May 2019) are committed to providing a safe and balanced transportation system that offers a variety of travel options – walking, biking, transit and driving.
+Our staff of over 150 (as of December 2022) are committed to providing a safe and balanced transportation system that offers a variety of travel options – walking, biking, transit and driving.

-It's a big job in Bellevue, which has more than 200 signalized intersections, 325 miles of sidewalks, 1,100 lane miles of roadway, 3,200 city-owned street lights and 17,000 street signs.
+It's a big job in Bellevue, which has more than 200 signalized intersections, 350 miles of sidewalks, 165 miles of bicycle facilities, 1,100 lane miles of roadway, 3,500 city-owned street lights and 17,000 street signs.
 The department carries out its work in three broad organizational categories:

 We also have our eyes and ears on regional initiatives that impact Bellevue, such as the East Link light rail project, King County Metro bus service and work by the state Department of Transportation on the three major highways that run through the city.